ROCm/rocSPARSE/docs/source/usermanual.rst

   $ git clone -b master https://github.com/ROCmSoftwarePlatform/rocSPARSE.git
   $ cd rocSPARSE

-.. note:: If you want to contribute to rocSPARSE, you will need to checkout the develop branch instead of the master branch, see :ref:`rocsparse_contributing` for further details.

 Below are steps to build different packages of the library, including dependencies and clients.
 It is recommended to install rocSPARSE using the `install.sh` script.